Introduction

 Although containers (and Kubernetes) are extensively deployed across European enterprise environments, questions persist among developers regarding secure, scalable implementation strategies.
 As such, we will show proven methodologies, critical security considerations and operational pitfalls that distinguish production-grade ready clusters.
 May it inspire starting your Kubernetes journey while following best practices.

-The complexity of Kubernetes orchestration demands systematic approaches to cluster architecture, security policy enforcement and operational procedures.
-Production environments require careful consideration of etcd (the distributed key- value store) topology, certificate and external secret management, network isolation and monitoring strategies that extend beyond basic container orchestration.
-European organizations face additional compliance requirements that necessitate comprehensive audit trails, data sovereignty controls and security policy automation through tools like Kyverno.
-Or use a managed Kubernetes offering, such as Amazon EKS or SUE Managed Kubernetes Services.
+The complexity of Kubernetes orchestration requires a systematic approach to cluster architecture, security policy enforcement, and operational procedures.
+Production environments require careful choices around etcd (the distributed key-value store topology), certificate and external secret management, network isolation, and monitoring strategies that go beyond basic container orchestration.
+European organizations also face additional compliance requirements, such as extensive audit trails, data sovereignty, and automated security policies via tools such as Kyverno.
+An alternative is to use a managed Kubernetes offering, such as Amazon EKS or SUE Managed Kubernetes Services.

 Secure by design